 Letting go of someone you still love does mean actually letting go.
-Looking at their pictures on social media over and over, or that one seemingly harmless text is only going to make it harder and give you false hope that maybe things aren’t really over.
+Looking at their pictures on social media over and over, or sending that one seemingly harmless text is only going to make it harder and give you false hope that maybe things aren’t really over.

 “This was the hardest part for me, the cutting off,” admits Tatiana, who had a messy breakup with her partner Adrian.
 “I found myself constantly reaching for my phone, wanting to text him, to call, or even just to look at his name in my contacts list.
 After a point, my friends deleted his name from my phone and wouldn’t let me look at social media.
 It was really, really tough, but I had to do it.”

 While tough love is needed, you also need to take time to grieve.
 Do the wallowing.
-Order an entire pizza with all the toppings, order an entire cake and watch mindless TV, let yourself do whatever helps with getting over a broken heart, especially when you’re moving on without closure.
+Order a cheese pizza with all the toppings, order an entire cake and watch mindless TV, let yourself do whatever helps with getting over a broken heart, especially when you’re moving on without closure.

 Be unreasonable and dramatic occasionally (“I will never love anyone ever again!”) and let your angsty, teenage self take full flight if it helps.
 Let’s face it, we’re all adolescents at heart when it comes to love.

-Have a night out with friends or stay in with their warm company, plenty of wine and good cocktails and chocolate while you sit around and trash men and talk about how utterly useless they are (you’ll be back to loving them in no time anyway).
-Simultaneously, look at photos of shirtless Chris Hemsworth and talk about how he’d be a better match for you anyway.
+Have a night out with friends or stay in with their warm company, plenty of wine, and delicious cocktails and chocolate while you sit around, trash men, and talk about how utterly useless they are (you’ll be back to loving them in no time anyway).
+Simultaneously, look at photos of shirtless Chris Hemsworth and talk about how he’d be a much better match for you.